wheaney/breezy-desktop/README.md

 Framerate is really important here, because individual frames are static, so moving your head quickly may produce a noticeable flicker as it moves the screen.
 Higher framerates will produce an overall better experience (less flicker and smoother follow), but lower framerates should still be totally usable.

+It's important that your glasses are either on your head or sitting on a flat surface when they're first plugged in and calibrated.
+If you notice that your screen continues to move for several seconds after a head movement, almost as if the screen has some momentum that takes time to slow down, then try unplugging and reconnecting your glasses.

 ### Display size

 If the screen appears very small in your view, you may be playing at the Deck screen's native resolution, and not at the glasses' native